Last Updated:

 Curriculum-Based Learning

-Libraries are incorporating 3D printing technology into their educational programs.
-They offer classes and workshops on 3D printing technology to students and teachers.
-Libraries are also partnering with schools to provide access to 3D printers, allowing students to learn about and create their own unique designs.
+Libraries are incorporating 3D printing into educational programs.
+They offer classes and workshops for students and teachers and may partner with schools to provide access to printers.
+This allows students to learn technical skills while creating their own projects.

 3D Printing Policies in Libraries